 Removing and inserting the SIM card during operation requires the software to be reinitialized.
-Therefore, after reinserting the SIM card it is necessary to restart the MTX-IND Terminal.
+Therefore, after reinserting the SIM card it is necessary to restart MTX-IND-V2 Terminal.

-The MTX-IND relies on a SIM card being inserted in order to be fully operational.
-Some of the MTX-IND functionality may be lost if you try to operate the control terminal without a SIM card.
+The full operation of the MTX-IND-V2 relies on a SIM card being inserted.
+Some MTX-IND-V2 functionality may be lost if you try to operate the control terminal without a SIM card.